ropensci/roweb3/content/blog/2025-05-27-champions-histories/index.en.md

 > "We tried to improve the quality of the code (reliability and efficiency), we improved the documentation and created new functions.

 They also worked hard to translate the documentation and make it more accessible to Spanish-speaking users.
-During the peer review process of rOpenSci, [demonstrated that the way of working can be rigorous and warm at the same time.](https://github.com/ropensci/software-review/issues/593#issuecomment-1709968472)
+The [rOpenSci peer review process](https://github.com/ropensci/software-review/issues/593#issuecomment-1709968472) showed how a rigorous approach can also be welcoming and kind.

 {{< figure src = "revision.png" alt = "Comment on the eph review issue: First of all, congratulations on the package.
 It is an extremely useful package for the community and one of the most important for those working in public policy.
 It is also an example for other government agencies of how data can be made available to serve the community.
 It is also a nice example of how a project can be improved over time and not only sustains itself but is permanently growing." caption = "Open, transparent and friendly commentary on the rOpenSci peer review of the eph package.">}}